nicholasgrose/project_template/docs/content/usage.md

 /// warning
 This has the potential to overwrite files in the project.
-If you are doing this, pay attention to the files you are asked whether to overwrite.
+If you are doing this, have any changes committed so you can revert any unintentional changes.
 ///

 You can add the template to an existing project by running the following command: